gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Roundin' up throwbacks is wearin' enough without other folk gettin' caught up in it.
-The sooner we deliver this one to Heck, the sooner I can stop hatin' myself."
+The sooner we deliver this one to Heck, the sooner I can stop hatin' myself and start figurin' out how we're goin' to explain this mess."

 "Pshaw,"
 Special Blazes scoffed.
 "You don't really hate yourself.
 Not like that old fool Leaf."

-"'Spose not."
+"What if he gets it into his head to tell tales like Meribeth did?" the rabbit asked.

+"He won't,"
+the tiger replied confidently.
+"He might not have the stomach for this any more, but he won't betray the living."

+"I hope you're right,"
-The rabbit sighed.
+Thoughtful sighed.
-"On the bright side,
-there's this fella I know in Sandy Bend who'll do his best to take my mind off it if I ask nice."

 The screen went silent.
 Maddy felt sick.
 She hadn't believed Patient,
-but—
+but what was she supposed to think now?
+She had to warn Sindy.
+No,
+she had to rescue her.
+She had to—

-And then she shrieked as something tapped her ankle.
+She shrieked as something tapped her ankle.

 </section>